u-boot/u-boot/doc/develop/bootstd/extlinux.rst

 default) can be selected with the `filename-prefixes` property in the bootstd device.

-Note that the PXE bootmeth uses the same file format, but in a network context.
+Note that the :doc:`pxelinux` uses the same file format, but in a network context.

 When invoked on a bootdev, this bootmeth searches for the file and creates a bootflow if found.